cguwilliams/energy/README.md

                              zoom=13,maptype="toner")
 ggplot(large_map)
 ```
-the map alone looks very styled, and for any serious purposes should probably use something more subdued.
-I chose the watercolor map and zoomed into a small radius around my house to make a pretty header for my own webpage.
+the base 'watercolor' map alone looks very styled, and for any serious purposes should probably use something more subdued.
+I chose the watercolor map and zoomed into a small radius around my house to make a good looking header for my webpage (displayed here as a preview).
 A 'toner' or 'terrain' map is much more informative, and carries more contrast against the colors used in the map.
-Now we will plot the data
 <br>
 <a href="url"><img src="http://home.uchicago.edu/~pbwilliams/images/upperhyde.png" align="left" height="200" ></a><br>
 <br>